asadullahrifat89/honk-buster-game-pixijs/README.md

 # HONK BUSTER
-A simple 2D bomber shooter game to raise awareness against sound pollution in cities due to unwanted honking.
+A simple 2D bomber shooter game built using PixiJS to raise awareness against sound pollution in cities due to unwanted honking.

+## Description
+Welcome to Honk Buster, a game where you must strive to put a stop to honking in cities by busting honking vehicles.
+Your mission is to drop bombs on the honking vehicles.
+As you play you will meet alien ufos who are invading earth.
+They are attracted here by the sound pollution on earth.
+They are also corrupting humans into some crazy honkers who will try to stop you.
+Along with that, you will meet bosses whom you must put an end to.
+The game has infinite levels so it gets harder as you play.
+Strive to get a high score.

 ## Screenshots
 ![asadullahrifat89 github io_honk-buster-game-pixijs_(iPad Air)](https://user-images.githubusercontent.com/25480176/235152017-e45fbbba-2152-456e-8bcf-2d961244f3d7.png)